apmlabs/ace-box/docs/docs/02_develop/4_build_your_own.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Create your own use case
+# Build Your Own

-How to build a use case from scratch?
+Learn how to build a use case from scratch

 ## Your Use Case repository structure